 I think of somebody else”.

-All I can say is that I welcome the day of refreshing change when I can justify the artists who are placed in the charts.
+All I can say is that I welcome the day of refreshing change when I can justify the artists that top the charts.

 Wednesday, 14 April 2010